 No fancy explanations about ketosis or gut microbiomes are required to explain that (although who knows, it's not impossible that they factored in).
 One of the primary ways that eating zero carb affected me is that I wasn't very hungry, so much so that I dropped four pounds over the course of two weeks rather than just two.

 Is this because fat and protein are such wonderful fuels?
 Did my body somehow intuit that it could use its stored resources of flab?
 (That would be a metabolic instinct my body never displayed before.)
 Was I merely responding to lower insulin levels?
 Beats me.
-I can report what I felt, but the exact reasons remain a mystery.
+I can report what I felt but the exact reasons remains a mystery.

 Here's my weight fluctuation over the two weeks in question: